canonical/netbox/README.md

 * **Physical infrasucture:** Accurately model the physical world, from global regions down to individual racks of gear.
 Then connect everything - network, console, and power!
 * **Modern IPAM:** All the standard IPAM functionality you expect, plus VRF import/export tracking, VLAN management, and overlay support.
-* **Data circuits:** Confidently manage the delivery of crtical circuits from various service providers, modeled seamlessly alongside your own infrastructure.
+* **Data circuits:** Confidently manage the delivery of critical circuits from various service providers, modeled seamlessly alongside your own infrastructure.
 * **Power tracking:** Map the distribution of power from upstream sources to individual feeds and outlets.
 * **Organization:** Manage tenant and contact assignments natively.
 * **Powerful search:** Easily find anything you need using a single global search function.